digital-archives/HISTGA1011/slides/web.md

 Compare the two Wayback Machine captures you just explored.
 Consider the **contextual information** available:

 - Can you determine **why**, **how**, or **how often** these captures were made?
-- What clues (or lack thereof) help you understand the capture process?
+- What clues help you understand the capture process?
 - What additional information would you like to see to better understand the **context** of these web captures?

 ---